Hermetic Programming: Parameterizing Access to State

 Why “Internal State” Matters

-The requirement that S′ must range over the caller’s internal state is the true test of whether a value really provides access to state, and doesn’t just designate it.
-For example, if the caller of read(filehandle) can redirect reads to a different file, but cannot redirect them to an in-memory mock, then the filehandle token is just a designator.
-The live part is whatever operation interprets that token (e.g. read or filehandle.read), because that is what must be substituted to retarget the interaction to caller-controlled internal state.
+The requirement that S′ range over the caller’s internal state is the true test of whether a value really provides access to state, rather than merely designating it.
+For example, if the caller of read(filehandle) can redirect reads to a different file but cannot redirect them to an in-memory mock, then the filehandle token is just a designator.
+The live part is whatever operation interprets that token—such as read or filehandle.read—because that is what must be substituted to retarget the interaction to caller-controlled internal state.

-If, on the other hand, read accepts an interface/trait/function that the caller can implement, then the caller can substitute a behavioral equivalent that routes reads not just to a different file, but to any internal state the caller controls.
+If, on the other hand, read accepts an interface, trait, or function that the caller can implement, then the caller can substitute a behavioral equivalent that routes reads not just to a different file, but to any internal state the caller controls.
 In that case, the file handle value itself is live.

 Liveness Implies Substitutability